 Measure in 2″ from each upper corner of one of the 9″ sides of the piece, and place a mark at each 2″ spot.

 Draw a diagonal line from the 2″ mark on your piece to the bottom corner (on the other 9″ side).
 Cut along the diagonal line.
 Repeat on the other side.
 When you are done you will have a trapezoid shaped piece that is 9″ across the bottom by 5″ across the top and 20″ tall.

 Do this for all 4 fat quarters, at the end you should have 8 pieces.

 Cut your ribbon into 2 pieces, 24″ and 48″.
-Unpick about 2″ down on your skirt side seams at the top and insert the ribbon piece in and stitch closed.
+Unpick about 2″ down on your skirt side seams at the top and insert the ribbon piece in and then stitch the opening closed.
 The 24″ piece of ribbon will be stitched to the right most panel (the one that will show on the front) and the 48″ ribbon will be stitched on the left most panel.